jentery/mdia360v1/worksheet1.md

 ## Citing Your Sources

 Please do not forget to cite any material from which you draw ideas or examples.
-This includes course handouts.
+This includes games, videos, podcasts, and streams as well as academic publications such as journal articles.
 You are welcome to use your preferred citation style (MLA, Chicago, or APA, e.g.).

 ## What to Submit